Nooshin-8/Nooshin-8/README.md

 - 🔭 I’m currently working on my app
 - 🌱 I’m currently learning TypeScript
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking to colaborate with other software engineers
+- 👯 I’m looking to colaborate with other software engineers
 - 💬 Ask me about soft skills
 - 📫 How to reach me: [Instagram]
 - 😄 Pronouns: ...